 Cover Scratches With a Screen Protector

-If you don’t want to risk damaging your screen by using the above methods and you’d rather not spend the cash on having it professionally repaired, you can always cover scratches using a screen protector.
+If you don’t want to risk further phone screen scratches by using the above methods and you’d rather not spend the cash on having it professionally repaired, you can always cover scratches using a screen protector.
 While this won’t remove or reduce the visibility of deep scratches, it will help you avoid doing further damage to your phone.
 So it won’t fix the problem, but it’ll keep it from getting worse.

-Sure, this isn’t so much a fix as it is a nuclear option for taking care of your scratch-riddled device.
-If you’re tired of looking at all the knicks and dings on your Android’s or iPhone’s phone screen and it’s time for an upgrade anyway, consider selling your phone to us here at GadgetGone.
+If you’re tired of looking at all the knicks and dings on your device’s phone screen and it’s time for an upgrade anyway, consider selling your phone to us here at GadgetGone.

-GadgetGone will buy phones (plus other devices like tablets, game systems, and smartwatches) in any condition.
+GadgetGone will buy phones (plus other devices) in any condition for a good price.
 It’s easy to use, and we make sure you get what your phone is worth every time.
 Selling through GadgetGone is fast and straightforward, and you can get a quote in seconds.
 You ship your device for free, and once you receive and accept your updated offer, your cash is on its way to you fast.
-Shiny, new, and scratch-free phone, here you come!